Debunking Seven Common MBA Myths

 7. “An MBA is financially out of reach."

 Many people are surprised to find how financially accessible an MBA is once they factor in scholarships, financial aid and company stipends.
-For incoming Full-Time MBA students, Baylor Scholarships range from 25 to 100 percent of tuition covered.
-In 2022, students received an average of 65 percent covered.
+For incoming Full-Time MBA students, Baylor Scholarships range from 15 to 100 percent of tuition covered.
+Students receive an average of 65 percent of their tuition covered by scholarships.
 Baylor’s Student Financial Services Office will work with you to find an option that fits your budget.
 Then, once you take the leap, you will discover a strong return on investment.
-On average, individuals who earn an MBA increase their salaries by 64 percent within three years of graduation.
+At graduation, our Full-Time MBA students had a job placement rate of 96 percent and an average starting salary of $82,700.

 What's Next